 Long before the famous trespass on Kinder from Hayfield, there was the less well known, but much larger march over Winter Hill, behind Bolton Lancashire.

-Two locals, the wonderfully named Solomon Partington and Joseph Shufflebotham, decided to organise a mass trespass to reclaim the “historical right of way”.
+Two locals, the wonderfully named Solomon Partington and Joseph Shufflebotham, decided to organise a trespass to reclaim the “historical right of way”.
 On 6th September, around 1,000 assembled at the bottom of Halliwell Road near Bolton town centre and set off on a seven-mile walk via the disputed track and over the top of the hill.

-The following weekends more marches were held, but eventually, Ainsworth succeeded in getting writs issued to the leaders and the marches stopped while the court case was held.
+The following weekends more marches were held, eventually, Ainsworth succeeded in getting writs issued to the leaders and the marches stopped while the court case was held.
 The Colonel won his case, proving to the court this it wasn’t a right of way and he was within his rights to close the path.
 The leaders of the march were bankrupted for the legal fees and damages they had incurred.

 It took many years for the path to be declared a right of way, and Boltonians lost interest in the dispute.
 It wasn’t until the 1930’s that the council bought the land and ramblers started organising access again, that access became free, although Boltonians would no doubt wander across the moors, up Coal Pit Road to the top of Winter Hill.

 The memorial stone was erected in 1996, the centenary of the march.
 It is located just where the main track leaves Coalpit Road proper and Colonel Ainsworth constructed his gate.
 The gate there now stops vehicle access and tries to keep Mountain Bikes out.
 Over the last few years bad weather has eroded the upper section of the track and access for mountain bikes has been restricted.
 It is no longer the great bike route to Winter Hill it once was, is still the best direct way to the top of Winter Hill.